Author-in-the-Loop Response Generation and Evaluation: Integrating Author Expertise and Intent in Responses to Peer Review: Introduction

 \section{Introduction}

-Author response (rebuttal) writing is a critical stage of scientific peer review, where authors address reviewer concerns through clarifications, supporting evidence, and proposed revisions.
-Because acceptance decisions are at stake, this process requires substantial author effort, making response writing a promising yet challenging NLP task \cite{what-can-nlp-do}.
-However, existing work on \textbf{author response generation (ARG)} typically relies solely on reviewer comments, resulting in generic responses that fail to reflect concrete author expertise and intent.
-In practice, many reviewer concerns can only be adequately addressed using information known exclusively to the authors, such as planned clarifications (e.g., the precise definition of \textit{script evaluation} in Figure~\ref{fig:fig1}), newly conducted experiments, or design rationales.
-Additionally, authors strategically choose response approaches (revising, justifying, deferring, or promising future work) while controlling response attributes such as length, tone, and discourse structure.
-Empirical studies of successful rebuttals further show that effective responses are improvement-oriented and highly specific, often citing concrete revisions, exact locations, or quantitative evidence \cite{ten-simple-rules,does-my-rebuttal,what-makes-success}.
-These observations underscore the importance of incorporating author expertise and intent in ARG, motivating an \textbf{author-in-the-loop ARG} framework that better aligns generated responses with author intent while synergizing human expertise with NLP assistance.
+Author response (rebuttal) writing is a critical stage of scientific peer review, where authors address reviewer concerns to seek favorable acceptance decisions.
+This process demands substantial author effort, making it a promising yet challenging NLP task \cite{what-can-nlp-do}.
+In practice, authors write rebuttals drawing on domain expertise and strategic intent.
+Many reviewer concerns can only be addressed using information known exclusively to the authors, such as planned clarifications (e.g., the precise definition of \textit{script evaluation} in Figure~\ref{fig:fig1}), newly conducted experiments, and design rationales.
+Beyond content, authors strategically choose response approaches (revising, justifying, deferring, or promising future work) and control attributes such as length, tone, and discourse structure.
+Yet prior NLP research treats author response generation (ARG) as a generic, review-only text generation problem, failing to formalize this practice.
+We bridge this gap by reformulating ARG as an \textbf{author-in-the-loop} task.

+To realize this, two fundamental questions remain unanswered.
+(1) \textit{How should author-in-the-loop ARG be formulated and benchmarked, and how should author expertise and intent be provided to generation systems?} Existing ARG studies rely solely on reviewer comments, lacking author expertise and intent \cite{jiu,reviewmt,re2}, and a systematic study supported by data and generation frameworks is missing.
+(2) \textit{Does the generated response reflect the author's provided expertise and intent while effectively addressing reviewer concerns?} This requires evaluating response quality, factual grounding, input coverage, and adherence to constraints and plans.
+Prior ARG work relies on surface similarity or coarse quality criteria, leaving these dimensions unsupported.
+Controllable ARG remains unexplored, and rigorous evaluation of controllability and trade-offs is an open challenge even in controllable text generation broadly \cite{ctg-survey,ctg-llm-survey}.